|Policy Title:||State Lobbying Activities|

 III.
 Related Policies, Procedures, Forms, Guidelines and Other Resources

 - Administrative Policy Statements (APS) and Other Policies

-Italicized terms used in this policy are defined in the Administrative Policy Statement Glossary.
-Underlined terms specific to this policy, which are not found in other Administrative Policy Statements, are defined below.
+Italicized terms used in this policy are defined in the Administrative Policy Statement Glossary except for terms relating specifically to this policy, in which case, they are listed below.

 State lobbying communication means communicating directly, soliciting others to communicate directly, or any activities undertaken to prepare such direct communication in connection with the State Lobbying activities defined below.
 State lobbying communications include but are not limited to a transmittal of information, data, ideas, opinions, or anything of a similar nature orally, in writing, electronically or by any other means.